ethereum/portal-network-specs/state/head-mpt-state-network.md

 - Block trie-diffs
 - Account trie
-- All contract bytecode
+- All contract bytecode (planned but not implemented)
-- All contract storage tries
+- All contract storage tries (planned but not implemented)

 #### Types